-Phone Number

-Interview in person? ☐ Yes ☐ No ☐ Maybe

-ing and wages.

-ork experience?

-to ask them?

-want to mention or ask about?
+Name Phone Number Date of Interview Interview in person? ☐ Yes ☐ No ☐ Maybe Describe the job, main duties, schedul ing and wages.
+What do you want to ask about their w ork experience?
+What personal questions do you want to ask them?
+Do you have specific requirements you want to mention or ask about?